 Use for the acid rinse unless nitrogen components (e.g., nitrate, nitrite, etc.) are to be sampled.

-If sampling for ultra-trace levels of metals, use an ultra-pure grade acid.

 Reagent Grade Hydrochloric Acid: 10% hydrochloric acid (one volume concentrated hydrochloric and three volumes deionized water).
 Use when nitrogen components are to be sampled.

 If samples for both metals and the nitrogen-containing components (see FC 1001, section 4.1.1 above) are collected with the equipment, use the hydrochloric acid rinse, or thoroughly rinse with hydrochloric acid after a nitric acid rinse.

-If sampling for ultra trace levels of metals, use an ultra-pure grade acid.
+If sampling for ultra trace levels of metals, use an ultra-pure grade acid

 Freshly prepared acid solutions may be recycled during the sampling event or cleaning process.
 Dispose appropriately at the end of the sampling event, cleaning process or if acid is discolored or appears otherwise contaminated (e.g., floating particulates).
 Transport only the quantity necessary to complete the sampling event.

-Dispose of any unused acids according to FDEP and local ordinances.
+Dispose of any unused acids according to DEP and local ordinances.

 Reagent Storage Containers